dkoz/palworld-palbot/README.md

  - **Status Tracking:** Track the total number of players across all your servers by enabling the status tracker.

  ## Experimental Features
+ - **Palguard Support**: Still in the early stages, but slowly adding support for Palguard.
+ - **EOS Protocol**: Interact with the Epic Online Services (EOS) API to retrieve detailed information about your server.
+This is currently experimental and does have some issues.
   > This is currently broken and not functioning correctly.
 Filtering doesn't seem to be working with the current API endpoint.
- - **EOS Protocol**: Interact with the Epic Online Services (EOS) API to retrieve detailed information about your server.
-This is currently experimental and does have some issues.

 ## Guides:
  Please check our [wiki](https://github.com/dkoz/palworld-bot/wiki) for all guides related to the bot.